“Fear is a yellow light, not a red one.”

 No.

-Although, the language Alex uses, the focus of her advice, and basis of her understanding is obviously and clearly of a female perspective.
+Although, the language Alex uses, the focus of her advice, and the basis of her understanding is obviously and clearly from a female perspective.

 All genders are welcome to join in.
 Their insight and experience can only prove to enhance the community’s connections.